-Various multi agencies access school and the school community and we now have a dedicated Families First worker based at the school one day a week.
+Various multi agencies access school and the school community.
 Through targeted identification and joint agency working we are now able to assess and track the most vulnerable pupils and families and provide targeted support and interventions.
-This support and is bridging the gap between education and social acre and responding to an ever changing need.
+This support and is bridging the gap between education and social care and responding to an ever changing need.

 - Referral System

-The referral process to enable pupils to access the different supports is managed by the SENCO and the pastoral lead.
-It is anticipated that the deputy head may have some involvement as named safeguarding person.
+The referral process to enable pupils to access the different support is managed by the SENCO and the pastoral team.
+It is anticipated that the Designated Safeguarding may also have involvement in this process.

-A standard form will be completed by the class teacher and discussed at the Friday PM inclusion meeting.
-From this a support plan will be put in place by the inclusion team and the referral directed to the most appropriate and agreed upon intervention.
+A standard form will be completed by the class teacher and discussed by the pastoral team.
+From this a support plan will be put in place and the referral directed to the most appropriate and agreed upon intervention.
 Assessment will then take place and a programme identified with action points.